 – Phil Emery, Song Talk Radio

 Why listen to boring podcasts when you can create yours?
-With podcasting, you should consider that sky's the limit when it comes to creativity.
+With podcasting, you can take your show where you want to and you can be as creative as you want.
 Create a unique show, do it solo or with partners and guests.
 Do dramatic talks or monologues, you basically can do anything!
-As long as it is something that people would want to listen to, you can never go wrong with being creative.
+As long as you deliver something that is of value, you can look forward to building a loyal following who can’t wait to hear what you have to share next.

 Share this post!